- 8 minutes to read

 Event Log items as Resources

-Example with a list of monitored 'Event Log configurations' as resources in a Monitor View
+Example list of monitored 'Event Log configurations' as resources in a Monitor View.

-The monitored Event Log configurations display within Nodinite as Resources.
+Monitored Event Log configurations are displayed within Nodinite as Resources.
 For example, if you have 2 Windows Server configurations with 2 and 3 Event Log configurations, you will have 5 'Event Log' resources in Nodinite.

 Categories

-Here's an example of the Event Log category as a filter in a Nodinite Monitor View.
+Example of the Event Log category as a filter in a Monitor View.

 Note

-Depending on the user-defined synchronization interval set for the Windows Server Monitoring Agent, a delay might occur before Nodinite Web Client/Monitor Views reflects upon the change.
-Click the Sync All button (or on the dropdown for individual agent selection) to force Nodinite to request a resynchronization request.
+Depending on the user-defined synchronization interval set for the Windows Server Monitoring Agent, there might be a delay before Nodinite Web Client/Monitor Views reflects changes.
+Click the Sync All button to force resynchronization.

 Sync